eprbell/rp2/docs/output_files.md

 ## Introduction
 RP2 generates output files by running the report plugins, which vary [country by country](https://github.com/eprbell/rp2/blob/main/docs/supported_countries.md).
-* *tax_report_\** (US and Japan only).
-This is a tax-advisor-friendly report that can be given to a tax professional (not necessarily one that specializes in crypto).
-* *rp2_full_report* (all countries): a comprehensive report containing full transaction history with hyperlinks, long/short capital gains, cost bases, balances, average price, in/out lot relationships and fractions.
-This report can be useful in case of audit because it contains the complete history of coin movements and fractioning.
-See [crypto_example_fifo_rp2_full_report.ods](../input/golden/us/crypto_example_fifo_rp2_full_report.ods) (an example of this output for input file [crypto_example.ods](../input/crypto_example.ods)) and screenshots further down in this document.
-* *open_positions* (all countries): a report on assets with non-zero crypto balance: unrealized gains / losses, portfolio weighting, and more.

 After running RP2, the output files can be found in the `output` directory or in the directory specified with the -o command line option.
+A description of the various report generators follows below.

 ## Reports Valid for Any Country